samiralikperov/samiralikperov.github.io/_posts/2024/2024-08-19-loan_Insights.md

 <p>1500 rows × 5 columns</p>
 </div>

-## Task 3
+## **Analyzing Loans for US Clients Using the Online Contract System**

+### Situation:
-Starting on January 1st, 2022, all US clients started to use an online system to sign contracts.

-The analytics team wants to analyze the loans for US clients who used the new online system.
+As of January 1st, 2022, all US clients began using an online system to sign contracts.
+The analytics team needs to analyze loan data specifically for US clients who used this new system, in order to gain insights on how it has impacted loan agreements.

+### Task:
-Write a query that returns the data for the analytics team.
-Your output should include `client_id`,`contract_date`, `principal_amount` and `loan_type` columns.
+I was tasked with writing a query that retrieves the relevant loan data for US clients who signed their contracts using the new online system starting from January 1st, 2022.
+The output should include the following columns:

+client_id: The unique identifier for the client.
+contract_date: The date the contract was signed.
+principal_amount: The amount of the loan's principal.
+loan_type: The type of loan taken by the client.

+### Action:
+To fulfill the task, I created a query that:

+Filters the data to include only rows where the contract_date is on or after January 1st, 2022.
+Restricts the results to clients who reside in the USA.
+Selects the relevant columns: client_id, contract_date, principal_amount, and loan_type.

+Here’s the query:
 ```sql
 SELECT
     c.client_id,